b97jre/RNAseqcourse/Labs/mapping_reads.md

 In order to make the steps run quickly during the lab, we have extracted only those RNA-seq reads that mapped to one gene (*RAB11FIP5*) that we will examine in more detail in later exercises.

-All FASTQ files that you will need for this exercise can be found in
+All FASTQ files that you will need for this exercise can be found through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/referenceBased/data).

-	/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/isoform/referenceBased/data

-on UPPMAX and through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/referenceBased/data).

-If you want to map more files for practice, you can continue with files for additional samples, found in
+If you want to map more files for practice, you can continue with files for additional samples, found through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/RAB11FIP5_fastqFiles).

-	/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/isoform/RAB11FIP5_fastqFiles

-on UPPMAX and through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/RAB11FIP5_fastqFiles).

-A pre-built human genome index for HISAT2 is found here
+A pre-built human genome index for HISAT2 is found through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/reference/hg19_hisat2).

-	/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/reference/hg19_hisat2

-on UPPMAX and through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/reference/hg19_hisat2).
 Note that *hg19* indicates the version of the human genome assembly that was indexed.

-A pre-built human genome index for STAR is found here
+A pre-built human genome index for STAR is found through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/reference/hg19_Gencode14.overhang75).

-	/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/reference/hg19_Gencode14.overhang75

-on UPPMAX and through this [URL](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/reference/hg19_Gencode14.overhang75).

 ## Mapping short reads to a reference using HISAT2